The Best 800 Number Service Introduction

 - $75 Off Coupon for Think Entrepreneurship Readers

-I’ve used Grasshopper for several years now and interviewed their original founder, David Hauser—so I am a little biased—but for me and my needs, Grasshopper is the best 800 number service.
+I’ve used Grasshopper 800 number service for several years now and interviewed their original founder, David Hauser—so I am a little biased—but for me and my needs, Grasshopper is the best 800 number service especially for small businesses.
 They have a great track record, over 350,000 happy customers, a slick app, and tons of features included with every level of plan—especially unlimited minutes.

 Grasshopper VoIP set-up

-With Grasshopper, it is a VoIP system, but the default is actually to use your regular cellular network.
+With Grasshopper 800 business phone number service, it is a VoIP system, but the default is actually to use your regular cellular network.
 If you're in a place with Wifi, you probably have cell service, so that’s not a big deal, but just be aware of your minutes use if your cellular plan is not unlimited.
 Or you can just turn on Wifi as the default in the App, if you prefer VoIP.
 Grasshopper must be used as a secondary number—you will need to keep your primary number and cell phone service as the actual number that the Grasshopper number gets forwarded to.

 Simply download the app on your phone and/or computer, and you can: call and text, get voicemails emailed as text, and receive faxes as PDFs—all from the same phone number and which, importantly, is not your personal number.
 Using a non-personal number helps you screen against spam and overzealous customers, and prepares you to answer the phone in a professional voice.